Ti Point: Wine-making

 Since the late 1990s, wine has been produced at the Ti Point Winery, in the Matakana wine region.
 Their wines have won gold medals at several wine shows, including the Spiegelau International Wine Competition and the New Zealand International Wine Show.

+Amenities

+The Ti Point Walkway follows the southern coast of Ti Point, traversing coastal bush and beaches.

 Ti Point Reptile Park

-Ti Point Reptile Park is the only zoo in New Zealand specialising in reptiles.
-Ivan Borich founded the park in 1972 and still privately owns and operates it as of September 2020.
+Ti Point Reptile Park was founded by Ivan Borich in 1972 and he still privately owns and operates it as of September 2020.

-The park contains a wide variety of reptiles, including tortoise, lizards, and Tuatara – a species of lizard only found in New Zealand.
+The park contains a wide variety of reptiles, including tortoise, lizards, and Tuatara – a species of reptile only found in New Zealand.

 Although the park specialises and contains predominantly reptiles, the park began as a traditional zoo, and still houses Capuchin monkeys and a Cockatoo.